top of page

 Fortifications and strategic sites associated with Hasmonean control show expansion and reuse, indicating militarization of the landscape as an insurgency transitioned into state defense.

 Archaeology does not confirm precise battle locations, tactical maneuvers, troop numbers, or the miracle of the oil.
-That absence does not weaken the military history.
+That absence does not weaken military history.
 It simply defines the scale at which analysis must operate.

 Greek Silence and What It Really Means

+There is no surviving Greek narrative history of the revolt written from the Seleucid side.
+This absence is real, but it is structural, not suspicious.
 Hellenistic historians wrote about wars between states, dynastic struggles, and diplomacy among kings.
 Provincial revolts were treated as administrative or policing problems unless they escalated into interstate war.
 From a Seleucid perspective, Judea initially appeared marginal, especially during a period of larger imperial crises.

 The Seleucid state also had little incentive to memorialize the revolt.
 It represented loss of control over Jerusalem, reversal of policy, and the eventual emergence of an independent dynasty.
 Empires preserve victories, not embarrassments.